collapse all

 Introduction / Outline

-Matthew Henry: Acts (Book Introduction) An Exposition, with Practical Observations, of The Acts of the Apostles We have with an abundant satisfaction seen the foundation of ...
+Matthew Henry: Jeremiah (Book Introduction) An Exposition, with Practical Observations, of The Book of the Prophet Jeremiah The Prophecies of the Old Testament, as the Epistles ...

-Constable: Acts (Outline) Outline I. The witness in Jerusalem ...
+Constable: Jeremiah (Outline) Outline I. Introduction ch. ...

 Advanced Commentary (Dictionaries, Hymns, Arts, Sermon Illustration, Question and Answers, etc)